WHY CAPHOUND

-When AI usage grows faster than budgets, approvals, and reporting can keep up, another dashboard doesn't help.
-The control has to happen before the spend — and leave a record you own.
+Knowing a number isn't the same as controlling it.
+When AI usage outgrows your budgets and approvals, another dashboard doesn't help — the control has to happen before the spend, and leave a record you own.

 See the product